collect-intel/gri/PROJECT_PLAN.md

 - Use libraries like `requests` and `urllib` to download the population data files from their public sources.
 Add comments indicating the source URLs.
 - Save the raw files into `data/raw/benchmark_data/`.

+**NOTE: The raw sources are simply too complex and scattered and required too much manual cleaning to get into a usuable format to use from their original downloadable origins.
+Instead these files are already provided in `data/raw/benchmark_data/`.
+The URL sources for each file are documented in `data/raw/benchmark_data/Sources.csv/`.
+Therefore skip implementing `scripts/download_benchmarks.py`.**

 **File: `scripts/process_data.py`**

 - Load the raw data files from `data/raw/benchmark_data/`.